-Dropkick Murphys (1996-present) is a Punk band from Quincy, Massachusetts, USA.
+Dropkick Murphys (1996-present): a Punk band from Quincy, Massachusetts, USA.

 his act formed with Mike McCoglan (vocals), Ken Casey (bass/vocals), Rick Barton (guitar/vocals) and Matt Kelly (drums) in 1996.
 Mixing Stiff Little Fingers and Pogues with a double shot of bagpipes, this all Irish-American band performed Celtic style punk music and made a name for themselves locally through constant touring and yearly St. Patrick's Day week shows, held in and around Boston.
 Signing to 'Hellcat Records' (Owned by Tim Armstrong (of Rancid fame)) they fought their way out of the studio to release the entertaining Do or Die (1998).